nomorewzx/PingTi-Arm/README.md

 A low-cost open source arm based on `SO-100` and addresses its 2 limitations by introducing:

 - **Human arm length 🦾**.
-By simply extending the lower arm and upper arm of `SO-100`, the robotic arm now has around 65cm span length.
+By extending the lower and upper arms of the SO-100, PingTi Arm now boasts a 65cm span length—comparable to a human arm!
+This makes it far more practical for real-world applications.

 - **Reasonable payload 💪**.
-In the key heavy-lifting joints `shoulder_lift` and `wrist_lift`, I use 2 powerful servos to drive one single joint, providing a higher total torque and more stable motion control.
+To handle heavier loads, I've upgraded the key joints (shoulder_lift and wrist_lift) with dual powerful servos.
+This not only increases torque but also ensures smoother and more stable motion control.

 ![The Right View of PingTi Arm](./drawings/PingTi_Arm_RightView_V1_20250216.jpg)